Maxwell011/book-store/README.md

 # BookStore
-This is an app that  displays a list of books, allow users add a book and remove a selected book.
+This is an app that  displays a list of books, allow users add a book and remove a selected book and more details about the book.

 ## Built With